mickfuzz/phd4/_posts/thesis_chapters/2024-3-6-Community.md

 Adopting analysis which aligns authorial agency and transformative agency, there is a potential tension between instrumental agency and transformative agency.
 A design which minimises possible conflicts also reduces the potential for participants to solve them both individually and collective responses.

-Thus, I propose that key areas of the learning design should be more open in structured to encourage the emergence of participant responses and novel practices.
+Thus, I propose that key areas of the learning design should be more open in structure to encourage the emergence of participant responses and novel practices.
 The concepts of affective space and magic circle  previously explored in the context of drama process as a way to encourage participants to improvise from a starting structure are of value to provide guidance to practitioners in the domain of informal digital design.

 ### Discussion on dimensions of authenticity in in relation to Agency

 <!-- #### Authenticity of Problem / Project
 Well established in PBL.
 Here the challenge is make a game to share, thus well aligned. -->